Anubis-30/FOOD_ORDERING_PROJECT/README.md

 2. Vegan Burger (1 Piece) [INR 320]
 3. Truffle Cake (500gm) [INR 900]

-Users should be able to select food by entering an array of numbers.
-For example, if the user wants to order Vegan Burger and Truffle Cake they should enter [2, 3]
+Users are able to select food by entering an array of numbers.
-Once the items are selected user should see the list of all the items selected.
+Once the items are selected user would see a list of all the items selected.
 The user will also get an option to place an order.
-Order History should show a list of all the previous orders Update Profile: the user should be able to update their profile.
+Order History will show a list of all the previous orders Update Profile: the user will be able to update their profile.